King of the Hammers Vehicle Transportation: The Complete Off-Road Race Transport Guide

 Critical Stats: This disaster hits about 4 out of 10 King of the Hammers participants who face transport issues that directly impact their race readiness.

 Standard auto carriers take one look at these massive, custom-built rigs and immediately decline the job.
-This leaves desperate racers scrambling for solutions that often backfire spectacularly, and why the ultimate King of the Hammers prep roadmap is necessary.
+This leaves desperate racers scrambling for solutions that often backfire spectacularly, which is why the ultimate King of the Hammers prep roadmap is necessary.

 The King of the Hammers creates transport nightmares that don't exist at any other motorsport event.
 Johnson Valley's isolation turns small mistakes into race-killing disasters.